Guide: Migrating your legacy account to an identity provider

 How to migrate accounts used by multiple users?

-One of the benefits of the test bed’s previous legacy accounts was that they didn’t have to necessarily be personal.
+One of the benefits of the Test Bed’s previous legacy accounts was that they didn’t have to necessarily be personal.
 You could have a single account defined that was used in practice by multiple people (i.e. as a functional account).
-In theory this could continue after the migration to EU Login if a new account is created and linked to an email address that multiple people can access.
-In most scenarios however the best approach will be to simply create additional test bed user roles for the different people that need access.
+In theory this could continue after the migration if a new account is created and linked to an email address that multiple people can access.
+In most scenarios however the best approach will be to simply create additional Test Bed user roles for the different people that need access.

 Depending on your community’s setup this may be something that only your community administrator can do.
 Otherwise, if your community foresees an administrator per organisation and such a role is assigned to you, you can add new user roles from your organisation’s settings.
 For details on how to do this see Adding a new user.

-The only effect of EU Login is to change the login process and simplify user management.
-All other test bed features (e.g. running tests, defining conformance statements, reporting) are not affected.
+The only effect of this migration is a change to the login process and a simplification of user management.
+All other Test Bed features (e.g. running tests, defining conformance statements, reporting) are not affected.

 Logging in